pyrocko/pyrocko/doc/source/library/examples/squirrel/cli_tool.rst

 In this next iteration of our example RMS app, we will:

-- Improve the program structure by the use of :py:class:`~pyrocko.squirrel.tool.SquirrelCommand` and :py:func:`squirrel.run
-  <pyrocko.squirrel.tool.run>`.
-This will also enable catching certain
-  exceptions and reporting failure conditions in a consistent way.
+- Improve the program structure by the use of :py:class:`~pyrocko.squirrel.tool.common.SquirrelCommand` and :py:func:`squirrel.run <pyrocko.squirrel.tool.cli.run>`.
+This will also enable catching certain exceptions and reporting failure conditions in a consistent way.
 - Add options to select the channels and time spans to be processed (``--codes``, ``--tmin``, ``--tmax``)
 - Add options to select the frequency range (``--fmin``, ``--fmax``).